codam-coding-college/spark-sessions/minishell/SparkSession - minishell.md

         -  writes a newline to stdout;
         -  **closes** the remaining pipe end.
     ![pipe example](https://i.imgur.com/40cUyDo.png)
-4. Bonus question: why do we close the pipe ends we don't use at the start?
+4. Why do we close the **pipe ends we don't use** at the start?
 Why do we close the pipe end we used after we're done?
     ![closing ends](https://chensunmac.gitbooks.io/csc209-practical-programming/content/assets/pipe2.png)

 That was a simple exercise to show you how data can be passed through pipes and interacted with within child processes.

 Things get even more mind-blowing when you throw `dup`/`dup2` into the mix.

+## Tips
 Here's a more detailed explanation about data flows through pipes, with handy diagrams: [pipes, forks, & dups](http://www.rozmichelle.com/pipes-forks-dups/)

-Things that we couldn't cover today but that would be helpful to look into for your project:
+And here's a couple other things that could be helpful to look into for your project:
 - abstract syntax tree
 - finite state machines